107th Cavalry Regiment: 19th century

 The 1st Cleveland Troop organized on 28 April 1886 at Cleveland.
 It was redesignated in 1895 as Troop A (1st Cleveland Troop) before being expanded, reorganized, and redesignated on 3 May 1898 as Troops A, B, C, 1st Ohio Volunteer Cavalry; the remainder of regiment being organized from new and existing units.
 The 1st Ohio Volunteer Cavalry mustered into federal service 9–11 May 1898 at Camp Bushnell, Ohio; mustered out of federal service 22–24 October 1898 at Cleveland.
 The former Troop A (1st Cleveland Troop) reorganized on 14 April 1899 in the Ohio National Guard at Cleveland; Troop B reorganized on 12 December 1902 in the Ohio National Guard at Columbus.

 Early 20th century

-The unit reorganized on 25 July 1910 as the 1st Cavalry Squadron with headquarters at Cleveland (Troops C and D organized in 1911 at Cincinnati and Toledo, respectively).
-It was mustered into federal service on 6 July 1916 at Columbus and mustered out on 28 February 1917 at Fort Benjamin Harrison, IN.
+The unit was reorganized on 25 July 1910 as the 1st Cavalry Squadron with headquarters at Cleveland.
+Troops C and D were organized in 1911 at Cincinnati and Toledo, respectively.
+It was mustered into federal service on 6 July 1916 at Columbus, and mustered out on 28 February 1917 at Fort Benjamin Harrison, Indiana.

 It expanded on 16 April 1917 as the 1st Cavalry.
-It was again expanded, converted, and redesignated on 23 May 1917 as the 2nd and 3rd Field Artillery then mustered into federal service on 15 July 1917 at Cleveland and Youngstown, respectively and drafted into federal service on 5 August 1917.
-The unit was reorganized and redesignated on 15 September 1917 as the 135th and the 136th Field Artillery, respectively, and assigned to the 37th Division before being demobilized on 10 April 1919 at Camp Sherman, Ohio.
+It was again expanded, converted, and redesignated on 23 May 1917 as the 2nd and 3rd Field Artillery Regiments, then mustered into federal service on 15 July 1917 at Cleveland and Youngstown, respectively.
+After being drafted into federal service on 5 August 1917, the units were reorganized and redesignated on 15 September 1917 as the 135th and 136th Field Artillery Regiments, respectively, and assigned to the 37th Division, before being demobilized on 10 April 1919 at Camp Sherman, Ohio.

-The unit was then again converted, reorganized, and federally recognized between 20 October 1919 – 18 November 1920 in the Ohio National Guard as the 1st Ohio Cavalry with headquarters at Cincinnati.
-It was later redesignated on 1 July 1921 as the 107th Cavalry, an element of the 22nd Cavalry Division, relocating its headquarters on 10 May 1927 to Cleveland.